okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - All traditional databases are `stateful`
 - Most `web applications` can be made stateless
 	- Session management needs to be done outside the container
+	- Any file to be saved cannot be saved locally